 (9) Detail.
-Employees on non-reimbursable details to other agencies must be notified of the exact date and time at which they are to be furloughed, i.e., at the conclusion of the shutdown, and instructed to notify the appropriate officials of the agency to which detailed of their furlough status.
+Employees on non-reimbursable details to other agencies must be notified of their status and instructed to notify the appropriate officials of the agency to which detailed of their furlough status.

 (10) IPA and Contract Service.
 Persons serving the Endowment under contract or IPA assignment agreements are technically not subject to furlough.
 These individuals who are in travel status at the time of the appropriations lapse may continue their assignment or return to Washington, D.C.
 Per diem and travel expenses will be paid for the return travel, whenever it occurs.
 However, per diem at the travel site for the period covered by the funding hiatus will be paid only as the language of a subsequent appropriations bill allows.
 Those not in a travel status or who are returning from travel during the furlough period will be expected to continue in a work status during the furlough period, or until expiration of the contract or IPA agreement, if that is earlier.
 Building facilities and services, however, should not be used during the funding hiatus.
 All contractors and assignees will be paid in accordance with their specific agreements for the hiatus period.